comp-journalism/UMD-J479V-J779V-Spring2016/FinalProject/FinalProject.md

 Based on your findings you're write two articles: (1) a news article that communicates your findings in a journalistic style, and (2) a methods article to describe your data collection and analysis process.

 **Project Team**
 You will be assigned a partner to work with on the final project.
 This is done so as to ensure that the team has a balance of journalistic and computing skills.
 Please contact your partner ASAP to set up a time to meet.
-Here are the partners with contact information.
+Here are the [teams](https://github.com/comp-journalism/UMD-J479V-J779V-Spring2016/blob/master/FinalProject/teams.md).
+If you need contact information for your partner let the professor know (or check any of the emails sent to the whole class).

 **Project Proposal**
 Your project proposal will succinctly describe (~600 words) what you intend to investigate and why it is an interesting and potentially newsworthy endeavor.
 In order to write an effective proposal you need to convince yourself "there's a there, there" -- that is, there's something [newsworthy](http://www.mediacollege.com/journalism/news/newsworthy.html) to dig into.
 Thus for the proposal you should have already spent time doing research, collecting preliminary data, and even doing some exploratory analysis of that data.